jdouglas15/usedcarsniPaymentListing/README.md

 {"Request ID:":13,"Customer ID":12345,"Vehicle ID":2456,"Car Make:":"Ford","Car Last Listed:":"11\/04\/2022","Initial Listing Price:":"7.99","30 day discount check:":"This car has been listed in the last 30 days.
 Discount applied","Final Listing Price:":"6.79"}%

 -----------------------------------------------------------
+- added carMake to show how the car class could be expanded.
 - car price between 1000 and 5000 the listing price is 7.99, over 5000 it is 14.99, and free for less 1000.  ->listingPrice()
 - if last listing is within 30 days, the listing price is reduced by 15% ->listingPriceAdjustmentDateCheck()